 Iowa Central uses exam results to determine placement in reading, writing and math courses.
-Iowa Central will accept test scores from ACT, SAT, COMPASS, ASSET, and ACCUPLACER.
-The COMPASS test may be taken free of charge (first time) at all Iowa Central centers.
+Iowa Central will accept test scores from; ACT, SAT, COMPASS, ASSET, ACCUPLACER.
+The COMPASS test may be taken free of charge (first time) on all Iowa Central campuses.
 Call 800-362-2793 for testing times.